 “Theory of Colors” by Johann Wolfgang Von Goethe

 We are currently working on adding several additional galleries including: Other Veil Paintings; Representational Art; Ink Drawings; and Abstracts.
 There is also a blog in the works.
-You may add yourself to our Newsletter List using the link below so that you receive an email notification when artwork or content is added to the site.
+Please add yourself to our Site News List below so that you receive email notifications/newsletters as artwork or notable content is added to the site.